veotic/azure-honeypot-threat-analysis/README.md

 ![image_alt](https://github.com/veotic/azure-honeypot-threat-analysis/blob/114fe0a6e0102e328b5284dfa7ad967f1edea946/proj_img_4.png)

 ## Conclusion
-In the following days I would receive 50k+ attacks.
-In my observation, it seems that most of these attacks are directed from the Netherlands.
+To conclude, in the following days, I would receive 50k+ attacks.
+Based on my observations, it appears that the majority of these attacks originate from the Netherlands.
+I suspect that the Netherlands holds a big pool of datacenter hosting, allowing malicious hackers from all over the world to take advantage of the opportunity to do attacks.